 - Phase 1 (Summer 2020): Shift to curbside household garbage collection using wildlife resistant containers issued by the City.
 Shift to automated garbage pick-up instead of manual pick-up by City sanitation workers.

-- Phase 2 (Fall 2020): Community use dumpster pod program (no changes to commercial/rental dumpster programs)
+- Phase 2 (Spring 2021): Community use dumpster pod program (no changes to commercial/rental dumpster programs)

 The new wildlife resistant garbage collection program meets the following goals of both the City and the multi-agency Valdez Bear Working Group: